What is the ITB?

 - Ensure that your shoes are fit for purpose.
 Are they supportive in the right way?
 When you have your gait analysed they will tell you which shoes are best for you.

-- Schedule a visit with a physio or sports therapist to check to ensure that weak hips aren't a contributing factor.
+- Book an appointment with your Sports Massage Therapist or Physio to check to ensure that weak hips aren't a contributing factor.

 - Stretch regularly to help lengthen muscles around the hip and glutes.

 - Build in time for regular Sports Massage to help keep the muscles around the ITB tension free.